-The Swedish support to increased opportunities for poor people to contribute to and benefit from economic growth and obtain good education integrates competitiveness, productive employment for youth and women, and access to and control of productive resources for women.
-The portfolio composition has so far contributed to inclusive growth mainly through interventions targeting the rural agricultural sector with specific focus on women and youth.
-This has increasingly been done in collaboration with the private sector.
+Swedish support integrates competitiveness, productive employment for youth and women, and access to and control of productive resources with focus on women.
+It has so far contributed to interventions targeting the rural agricultural sector, the energy sector and digitalization.

 Sweden has, through a multi donor agriculture fund (aBi) focusing on selected value chains contributed to the creation of 2,200 jobs in the agriculture particularly in the coffee sector, a sector that shown capacity to strengthen economic empowerment of women, resilience (where exports increased even during Covid-19) and with 35% of the investments in the fund with a strong focus on green growth.